gvwilson/sensibleadventures/cloudherd/new.md

 ride.
 At least he hadn't brought some maple twists to share with Thokmay---at least, she *hoped* he hadn't.

-*He'll let Pillow rain on the fish pond first,* she thought, *That way, she won't be fidgety.*
+*He'll let Pillow rain on the fishpond first,* she thought, *That way, she won't be fidgety.*

 Sure enough, Grappa Gas brought the cloud around in a graceful turn